antiproton/jsonchess.org/home.md

 To see it in action, go to [jsonchess.com](http://jsonchess.com).

 jsonchess is open-source.
-If you have any feedback or suggestions, post an issue to [github](http://github.com/jsonchess/jsonchess).
+If you have any feedback or suggestions, feel free to post an issue to [github](http://github.com/jsonchess/jsonchess).